Meaning: peaceful, (Hebrew: Shelomoh)

-For some years before his death David was engaged in the active work of collecting materials (1 Chr.
-29:6-9; 2 Chr.
-2:3-7) for building a temple in Jerusalem as a permanent abode for the ark of the covenant.
-He was not permitted to build the house of God (1 Chr.
-22:8); that honor was reserved to his son Solomon.
+For some years before his death, David was engaged in the active work of collecting materials (1 Chronicles 29:6-9; 2 Chronicles 2:3-7) for building a temple in Jerusalem as a permanent abode for the ark of the covenant.
+He was not permitted to build the house of God (1 Chronicles 22:8); that honor was reserved to his son Solomon.
 (See TEMPLE.)

 After the completion of the temple, Solomon engaged in the erection of many other buildings of importance in Jerusalem and in other parts of his kingdom.
 For the long space of thirteen years he was engaged in the erection of a royal palace on Ophel (1 Kings 7:1-12).
 It was 100 cubits long, 50 broad, and 30 high.
 Its lofty roof was supported by forty-five cedar pillars, so that the hall was like a forest of cedar wood, and hence probably it received the name of “The House of the Forest of Lebanon.”

 In front of this “house” was another building, which was called the Porch of Pillars, and in front of this again was the “Hall of Judgment,” or Throne-room (1 Kings 7:7; 10:18-20; 2 Chronicles 9:17-19), “the King’s Gate,” where he administered justice and gave audience to his people.
 This palace was a building of great magnificence and beauty.
 A portion of it was set apart as the residence of the queen consort, the daughter of Pharaoh.
 From the palace there was a private staircase of red and scented sandal wood which led up to the temple.